Article Last Updated: August 2023

 Avoid refined table salt at all costs and don’t get suckered into buying salt that looks “natural” but isn’t.
 There are all sorts of salt in the shops that claim to be natural and healthy but always make sure you read the label.

 They are full of good healthy nutrients.
-Another salt you might want to consider is Colima Sea Salt, which is not available in most local stores but you can get it here.
+Another salt you might want to consider is Colima Sea Salt, which is not available in most local stores but you can get it online.

-Please note: It is important to exercise personal responsibility and make sure you consult with a professional healthcare consultant before you start this new daily routine.
+Please note: It is important to exercise personal responsibility and make sure you consult with a professional healthcare provider before you start this new daily routine.

 Outcome of a public consultation on the Scientific Opinion of the EFSA Panel.
 A panel on Dietetic Products, Nutrition and Allergies (NDA) on Dietary Reference Values for sodium.
 Intermediate draft and related protocol.
 EFSA Supporting Publications 14:12.

 Weinberger MH, Fineberg NS, Fineberg SE, Weinberger M. Salt sensitivity, pulse pressure, and death in normal and hypertensive humans.
 Hypertension 2001;37:429–32.